fartyg/bulkbin/README.md

 Duplicate BINs will be removed.

 bincodes.com requires API key that you can get for free.
 Requests limited to 20 per day. binlist.net requires no API key but limits requests per day.
+     Use bulkbin_binlist.py if you just quickly want to test the script.

     To get full use out of this script one should consider paying a small fee for unlimited access from one of the above BIN database website.

     This script can easily be adapted to fit the API of other BIN websites.

 To exit the program, press 'ctrl+c'
 </pre>